 - Once the system gets familiar with the data, it generates the target predicted outcome with respect to the known set of data

-Now we shall try to have an understanding as to how ML is categorized and respective functionalities of its learning:
+Now we shall try to have an understanding of how ML is categorized and the respective functionalities of its learning:

 |Characteristics||SUPERVISED LEARNING||UNSUPERVISED LEARNING||REINFORCEMENT LEARNING|

 |Data||Labeled data||Unlabeled data||Iterative|

 |Prediction||Based on prior knowledge||Without prior knowledge of the data||Based on interactions from previous experiences|

 - Supervised LEARNING: Predicts output for new data based on previous knowledge of data sets.
 Here the scientist feeds data and expects the outcome to the machine.

 - Unsupervised LEARNING: This case generally occurs when one does not know what to expect from the data.
 With input data, it tries to detect patterns, cluster the algorithms, and summarize the data points for the scientist to derive the outcome through meaningful insights.

 - Reinforcement LEARNING: Here, the machine focuses on interactions within the environment and predicts the outcome by incorporating the interactions.